Hey, good afternoon to you or good morning, depending on your time zone.

 Well, thank you, sir.

-The um toward the sec def the uh the senator's aggression as if to say, hey, look, you know, Secretary of Defense, uh, the only way to get out of this is never to have gotten into it in the first place, and you're at fault.
+Toward the SECDEF, the senator's aggression, as if to say, hey, look, you know, Secretary of Defense, the only way to get out of this is never to have gotten into it in the first place, and you're at fault.

-Um I wanted to say this is not the first time Quagmire has come into the lexicon.
+I wanted to say this is not the first time quagmire has come into the lexicon.

-It was for the Balkans Quagmire, which was a book written by Robert Kutchik in uh 1999.
+It was for the Balkans quagmire, which was a book written by Walper Krutchik in 1999.

-It was President Clinton, and you mentioned the Gitmo t-shirts, the verding for a second.
+It was President Clinton, and you mentioned the Gitmo t-shirts, diverting for a second, the Gitmo t-shirts, which I love.

 I just didn't say which year.